graduateclimateconference/graduateclimateconference.github.io/faq.md

 ### Are accommodations, transportation, and food included?

-We will provide transport between UW and Pack Forest, as well as accomodations and food during the conference.
-Conference attendees will stay in the historical cabins on site, with bedding and towels provided.
+We will provide transport between Boston and Woods Hole, as well as accomodations and food during the conference.
+Conference attendees will stay in provided housing, with bedding and towels provided.
 Meals will also be served in the on-site dining hall.
 All meals will be vegetarian, and we will accommodate any additional dietary restrictions and allergies.
-More information can be found on the [Logistics](https://graduateclimateconference.github.io/logistics/) page.
+More information can be found on the [Logistics](https://graduateclimateconference.github.io/logistics2023/) page.

 ### Will the conference have a hybrid online option?

 No, the conference will be conducted entirely in-person.
-Attendees will be expected to travel to Seattle, Washington, for the duration of the conference.
+Attendees will be expected to travel to Woods Hole, Massachusetts, for the duration of the conference.

 ### What is the format?

-GCC 2024 will be a mixture of oral presentations, poster presentations, attendee-led workshops, and social events.
+GCC 2025 will be a mixture of oral presentations, poster presentations, attendee-led workshops, and social events.
 An example of a past schedule can be found [here](http://gradclimateconf.mit.edu/wp-content/uploads/2019/11/GCC-2019-Schedule-10.pdf){:target="_blank"}.

 ### How many people will be there?